OutSystems/docs-product/src/develop/ui/patterns/mobile/masterdetail.md

 1. Select the **Assign** logic, and from the **Variable** drop-down, select the local variable you created (in this example, **SelectedUserId**).

     **Note**:  You have now created all of the information that displays on the **left** side of the Master Detail widget.
-In the following steps, we will create the infomation to display on the **right** side of the Master Detail widget.
+In the following steps, we will create the information to display on the **right** side of the Master Detail widget.

 1. To display the selected user's details on the right side of the screen, create a new aggregate by right-clicking on your screen name and selecting **Fetch Data from Database**.